 Extremely good quality, with yields back at average after two more depressed years.
 There is palpable excitement about these wines, with top quality examples across the board from trocken Riesling and Spätburgunder and record-breaking noble whites.

 Unusual vintage during which a hot April and record early flowering was followed by a very cool summer but then the grapes were ripened, after a suitably extended growing season, by a very fine autumn.
 A distinct shortage of Kabinett.
+Even top wines in the dry category peaked early.

 A less than glorious summer and autumn rain bounced many growers into picking earlier than they would have liked, as rampant rot threatened.
 Very careful selection was needed and it is even more important than usual to stick to the top producers.